 Rochelle Berliner is dedicated to fighting for the absolute best resolution of her client's case when an allegation of domestic violence occurs.
 Rochelle Berliner listens carefully to her client's side of the story and completes a full investigation.
 When warranted, Rochelle Berliner aggressively pursues motions to suppress and motions to dismiss the criminal charges.
 As a former prosecutor, Rochelle Berliner understands how the system works and uses that knowledge to provide her clients with the best defense.

-Rochelle Berliner has represented men and women charged with domestic violence offenses in Queens, New York, as well as in Brooklyn and Manhattan.
+Rochelle Berliner has represented men and women charged with domestic assault cases in Queens, New York, as well as in Brooklyn and Manhattan.
 She is available to discuss the particular facts of your case with you during a free, confidential consultation so that you can find out what you might need to do today to protect yourself against a false or exaggerated allegation of domestic violence.

 The firm works on all types of domestic violence allegations, including child endangerment, which is a hot button political issue that tends to bring about a great deal of subjective observations and judgments by those involved.
 Due to this, having a competent attorney at your side is vital in finding solutions to this difficult to defend charge.